 steels (special bar quality steel); these are steels that typically move or rotate whilst in use.
 World melt shop production of stainless steel in 2015 amounted to ~41.5mt [Source: ISSF].

-Figures to 2012 are consistent with World Steel Association [worldsteel] assessments dated April 2013.
-2013 and 2014 figures are also worldsteel estimates.
-2015 figure is MCI
+Figures to 2014 are consistent with various World Steel Association [worldsteel] assessments.
+2014 figure is MCI

 forecasts.
 All figures are millions of metric tonnes of finished steel.